Causes and signs of edema

-Common early signs of peripheral edema include:
+Common early signs of peripheral edema include the following:

-- The arm or leg starts to look swollen
+- The arm or leg starts to look swollen.

-- When you press the swelling, it leaves a dent
+- When you press the swelling, it leaves a dent.

-- Your clothing or jewelry starts to feel tight and uncomfortable
+- Your clothing or jewelry starts to feel tight and uncomfortable.

 Causes and forms